(c) Aaron Gekoski, Born Free

-Born Free undertakes site visits to zoos and other captive animal facilities around the world.
-It also supports the work of other organisations working to investigate zoos in their individual countries.
+Born Free undertakes site visits to zoos and other captive animal facilities around the world, where possible.
+We highlight animal welfare concerns, identify non-compliance to legislation and failings in industry standards.

-Every year, Born Free receives hundreds of visitor reports concerning animal welfare in zoos around the world through our Raise the Red Flag portal.
+Every year, Born Free receives hundreds of visitor reports concerning animal welfare in zoos around the world via our Raise the Red Flag initiative.
 This vital information is collated and used to assess and evaluate the issues.
 Where possible, we investigate further and raise concerns with country authorities, as well as encouraging the public to speak out too.

 Born Free calls for advances in animal welfare and improvements to, and compliance with, any existing animal welfare legislation.
 If no relevant legislation exists, we urge governments to establish it, and offer our advice and guidance where possible.